tjintranet/TF-POD-Product-Spec-Validator/README-APP.md

    - Green indicates pass, red indicates failure

 3. **Export Results**:
-   - Click "Download Results" to export as CSV
+   - Click "Download Results" to export as formatted text reports
-   - Choose between detailed or summary report
+   - Choose between detailed or summary report types
+   - Reports include professional formatting with headers and statistics
-   - Files are named with current date stamp
+   - Files are named with current date stamp (e.g., `validation_detailed_report_2025-06-18.txt`)

 4. **Copy Results**:
    - Use "Copy to Clipboard" button on individual results
-   - Supports both rich text and plain text formats
+   - Copies formatted text matching the onscreen display

+## Report Types

+### Detailed Report
+- Shows all validation tests for each file
+- Includes complete test results with ✓/✗ indicators
+- Full validation messages for each test
+- Generator information when available
+- Professional formatting with clear section separators

+### Summary Report
+- Overview statistics for each file
+- Shows only failed tests for quick issue identification
+- Pass/fail counts and success rates
+- Condensed format for easier scanning
+- Generator information when available

 ## Error Handling